 Not long ago, having your mortgage paid off was a retirement right of passage, a time of celebration.
-Now, however, many current and future retirees will be mortgaged well into their golden years.
-That can delay and demoralize retirement, but you don’t have to let that happen if you follow these 5 simple rules to managing your mortgage.
+However, many current and future retirees will be mortgaged well into their golden years.
+That can delay and demoralize retirement, but you don’t have to let that happen if you follow these 5 simple rules for managing your mortgage.

 It’s easy to get sucked in